Objective

 As mentioned, there are three steps in this stage: gathering data, transforming data, and restructuring data.

-Throughout this stage, we refer to staging area, a dedicated directory (shared as necessary) where all data will be initially gathered.
+Throughout this stage, we refer to a staging area, a dedicated directory (shared as necessary) where all data will be initially gathered.
 This staging area is hosted by the client, either locally, or in their preferred cloud environment.
 It can be useful to have data initially available in CSV/TSV/JSON formats where scripts can be easily run against them to gather, transform, and link the data as appropriate.

 Step 2: Gathering Data